3xp10it/BadCode/README.md

 2. Open the folder that contains the files in *Sublime Text* and "Find in Files" the regex of your choice (A PoC is available in [alpha.yaml](https://github.com/pwnsdx/BadCode/blob/master/alpha.yaml), it works against Wordpress and discover unsafe SQL queries)
 3. Enjoy!

-**Warning: This repository is under heavy construction**
+### This is just the beginning

-### ToDo
+- More regular expressions for Wordpress plugins (based on OWASP documentation) is coming

-- Focus on Wordpress (plugins) with more regular expressions (based on OWASP documentation)
+- Joomla! support is coming
-- Add Joomla! support
+- Drupal support is coming
-- Add Drupal support
+- CLI that check files automatically is coming too!

 ### Want to help?